ReemAljunaibi/stellr-help-docs/docs/platforms/index.md

 | **Public** | All users     |
 | **Group**  | Only users in the assigned group(s) |

 Platforms support **granular visibility**, allowing you to tailor access per platform.
-Learn more in the [Roles & Access Levels](#roles--access-levels) section.
+Learn more in the Roles and Access ...
 ---

 ## 🔄 Events and Platforms